LukasGamard/YACRAF-calculator/README.md

 1. Its name
 2. Their displayed order in the `Class`
-3. The value type of the `Attribute`, such as a single number, probability, or a triangle distribution
+3. The value type of the `Attribute`, such as a single number, probability, or a triangle distribution (the (T) at (4) indicates that the `Attribute` value is a triangle distribution)
 4. Hide it from the corresponding `System Views`, meaning it is only visible in the `Metamodel Views` (useful for calculations requiring several steps)

 Similarly, the `Class` itself can also be edited.
 In particular:

 1. Changing its name
-2. Creating a linked copy of this instance to another `Metamodel View` (allowing relations between blocks across `Metamodel Views`), identified by a unique identifier in their upper right corner (see (11) in the figure below)
+2. Creating a linked copy of this instance in another `Metamodel View` (allowing relations between blocks across multiple `Metamodel Views` - interpreting them as the same `Class` block), identified by a unique identifier in their upper right corner (see (11) in the figure below)

 ![Image of a metamodel view where one creates classes and attributes, and subsequently connects them](img/configuration.svg)

 #### Calculation Input

-By pressing the add input in the top left corner (see (5) in the above figure), an `Input` block is created (see (6)).
-The `Input` blocks take inputs from one or more `Attributes` and, through a specified mathematical operation, outputs the result to an adjacent `Attribute` that it has been dragged next to (see (7)).
-The `Input` block can be configured by selecting it and pressing E (see (8)), where one can:
+By pressing the add input button in the top left corner (see (5) in the above figure), an `Input` block is created (see (6)). `Input` blocks take input values from one or more `Attributes` and, through a specified mathematical operation, outputs the calculated result to an adjacent `Attribute` that it has been dragged next to (see (7)).
+The `Input` block can be configured by selecting it and pressing E, where one can:

-1. Change its mathematical operation, for example, AND, OR, multiplication, etc
+1. Change its mathematical operation, for example, AND, OR, multiplication, etc (seen at (8) is the an `Input` block performing an AND operation between inputs)
 2. Add a scalar that multiplies the calculated input with a factor (see the number 2 at (10))
 3. Add an offset that is added after the scalar is applied (see the number 3 at (10))

-`Attributes` can be added as inputs (connecting them) to the `Input` block by first right-clicking on the corresponding `Attribute` and then left or right-clicking the `Input` block, creating a `Connection` between the two, as shown by (9) in the above figure.
+`Attributes` can be added as inputs by connecting them to the `Input` block by first right-clicking on the corresponding `Attribute` and then left or right-clicking the `Input` block, creating a `Connection` between the two, as illustrated by (9) in the above figure.

 Some mathematical operations are dependent on the order of their inputs.
 In such cases, the `Connections` will automatically be graphically enumerated by the order they were created.